 When we choose the broad path to careless entertainment, seeds of contempt are planted for Christ.
 Likewise, when we choose the narrow road to Jesus, seeds of hatred are planted, not only for mindless entertainment, but all of our indwelling sin.
 This path reveals that endless entertainment is a cruel master that seeks to devour our true joy and lead us away from Christ, our source.

-The Cruel Master When We Don’t Serve God Fully
+The Cruel Master When We Neglect to Serve God Fully

 Entertainment over-promises but under-delivers.
 It is unable to satisfy what our hearts truly long for.
 We want rest.
 We want comfort.
 But entertainment can only offer a temporary fix.
 As soon as we wake up from hours of binging on Netflix or scrolling through social media, our problems remain, still waiting to be confronted.
 And we’re faced with the truth that all we’ve done is put off the inevitable.

 Endless entertainment is a cruel master that seeks to devour our true joy and lead us away from Christ.

 Chasing joy in entertainment is like “chasing the dragon.”
 The term is a slang phrase, which refers to the continuous pursuit of an ultimate high previously obtained at the initial use of drugs.